 Nat Case is a freelance cartographer in Minneapolis who has been making maps and managing publications since 1989.
 He is co-owner of INCase, LLC.
 He’s also a morris dancer and organizes pub sings in the Twin Cities.
 He’s not on Twitter, but you can find him on Facebook, where he’s very active.

-Aileen Clarke is a freelance cartographer and developer currently based in Madison, WI.
+Aileen Clarke is currently a graphics fellow with the New York Times, based in New York City.
 She loves to make maps of Washington, DC, where she lived for six years.
 When she’s not mapping, she enjoys collecting weird vintage cookbooks, taking walks to pet the neighborhood cats, and baking cookies to share with friends.
 You can find her at aileenclarke.com or on Twitter at @_AileenClarke.

 Daniel Coe is the graphics editor for the Washington Geological Survey in Olympia, Washington, where his work highlights the geomorphology and natural hazards of the region.
 When not making maps, he is usually out exploring the forests and waters of Washington with his family.
 You can find him at dancoecarto.com or on Twitter at @geo_coe.